Head of Biology Major Fredrik Bryntesson at Bryn Athyn College

 Biology

-Bryntesson has a lifelong interest in ornithology and history, and his current main research project focuses on the historical status of the Ivory-billed Woodpecker (Campephilus principalis), the largest woodpecker to have inhabited the US.
-The numbers of this bird dramatically plummeted towards the end of the 1800s and the early 1900s, and some now fear that is extinct.
-Nevertheless, there have been many reports of Ivory-billed Woodpeckers in the last 75 years.
-Some of the searchers did not publish their findings out of fear for the safety of the birds.
+Nevertheless, there have been many reports of Ivory-bills in the last 100 years.
+Our knowledge about many of these reports has been limited because some of the searchers did not publish their findings out of fear for the safety of the birds.
 However, thanks to unpublished archival documents such as field notes, correspondence, and reports, we can learn more about what they knew about the bird.
 Therefore, we can gain an improved understanding of the historic status of the Ivory-billed Woodpecker.
-These documents provide important, interesting and fascinating accounts for not just the bird, but also about the devotion and dedication of the people that have searched for this bird.
-It is thus not just a story about the bird, it is also a story about people.
-Bryntesson has focused especially on searches for this bird in the 1930s up to the early 1970s.
+These archival documents provide important, interesting and fascinating accounts for not just the bird, but also about the devotion and dedication of the people that have searched for this bird.
+It is thus not just a story about the bird; it is also a story about people.

 Education